This Vegan Mushroom Black Bean Burger is:

 I’d been wanting to make a vegan black bean burger for ages, but didn’t quite know how I could make a really special one that wouldn’t taste too bland but would still be simple to make.

-Inspired by my Vegan Ikea Meatballs, I decided to make an easy yet umami-rich black bean burger using this combination of ingredients:
+Inspired by my Vegan Swedish Meatballs, I decided to make an easy yet umami-rich black bean burger using this combination of ingredients:

 - hearty black beans